ipfs/team-mgmt/TEAMS_ROLES_STRUCTURES.md

 - **Working Group** - A cohesive team with measurable goals for each quarter.
 A Working Group needs to have a Captain, a set of people commited to it, and entry point repo and Objectives & Key Results defined per Quarter.
 - **Research Group** - A set of people focused on exploring a specific vertical and output possible research surveys, tools, experiments, and other types of knowledge that can inform and help the work done by the Working Groups or spark the creation of new Working Groups all together.
+- **Tiger Team** - A small, temporary group of people aimed at solving a specific problem or building a particular feature.
+A tiger team needs a DRI that drives the team's engagement and agenda, and a set of ad hoc communication channels to empower quick iteration amongst teammates.

 ### Expanded description